ipoeyke/RAGulator/README.md

 The deberta-v3-large variant is our best-performing model, showing a 19% increase in AUROC and a 17% increase in F1 score despite being significantly smaller than Llama-3.1.

 ## Installation
 The RAGulator model was trained using PyTorch 1.13.1.
-Although the model will run on PyTorch 2.x, we strongly recommend keeping to the same version used in training.
+Although the model will run on PyTorch 2.x, we strongly recommend keeping to the same version used in training for result reproduction.
 Run the following commands to install the package in a virtualenv:
 ```bash
 python -m venv "ragulator-env"